 - The injury victim suffered significant economic and non-economic damages due to the injury.

 When the evidence clearly demonstrates liability, your South Jersey car accident attorney from Grungo Law can negotiate from a position of strength to maximize your settlement.
-In the event that the insurance company fails to offer an acceptable settlement, the case could proceed to a lawsuit in court.
+In the event that the insurance company fails to offer an acceptable settlement, the case could proceed to a car accident lawsuit in court.
 If necessary, your attorney will diligently file your lawsuit within the state’s statute of limitations for personal injury claims, and advocate aggressively for your rights and best interests in court.
-The lawyers at Grungo Law are highly skilled and successful litigators with years of courtroom experience.
+A car accident lawyer from Grungo Law will be a highly skilled and successful litigator with years of courtroom experience.

 South Jersey Car Accident Statute Of Limitations